 Get the help you need from our excellent support team

-As a small and bootstrapped business, we know the struggle of being in the trenches trying to lift your idea off the ground.
+As a small and bootstrapped business, we know the pain of being in the trenches trying to lift your idea off the ground.
 This is why we invested time and resources into our world-class customer service.

 Being a merchant on Subbly, you not only get 24/7 chat support and the ability to talk to real people in real time who will answer your questions and help with setting up, but you will also be able to directly influence Subbly's development by suggesting and submitting new feature requests on the public board.